 Microgrant Opportunity

-In order to raise awareness about antisemitism and the dangers it poses to civil society, Memphis Jewish Federation is offering program-based, reimbursement microgrants in the amount of $500-$2500 to non-profit organizations in greater Memphis* for initiatives and programming to take place from July 1, 2023-June 30, 2024 that accomplish one or more of the following goals:
+In order to raise awareness about antisemitism and the dangers it poses to civil society, Memphis Jewish Federation is offering program-based, reimbursement microgrants in the amount of $500-$3000 to non-profit organizations in greater Memphis* for initiatives and programming to take place from July 1, 2024 to June 30, 2025 that accomplish one or more of the following goals:

-• Educate the broader Memphis community about Jews, Judaism, and Israel in order to dispel antisemitic myths and tropes.
+Educate the broader Memphis community about Jews, and Judaism in order to dispel antisemitic myths and tropes;

 Memphis Jewish Students Standing Up Against Antisemitism